adrianna-d/Sentiment-Analysis/README.md

 6. Runn the predictions_json.py with your json file to precidt emotions of taxt from the file.

-6. Run the app.py to run the app with predictions locally
+6. Run the app.py to with predictions locally

 <!-- PROJECT OVERVIEW: METHODOLOGY AND APPROACH -->
 ## Project overview: Methodology and Approach